Javkhede

 Javkhede is a village in Jalgaon district, tehsil Amalner in state of Maharashtra, India.
-Population of Javkhede is about 5,000.
+The population of Javkhede is about 5,000.

 It is situated on banks of a nullah.
-It lies on Border of Dhule and Jalgaon districts and located between villages Mohadi and Vavade.
+It lies on the border of Dhule and Jalgaon districts and located between the villages of Mohadi and Vavade.

 Majority of people speak Ahirani language (a dialect of Marathi).
-Most of the people in this village are farmers.
-The popular crops are cotton, Bajra, wheat, groundnut etc.
+Most of the residents are farmers.
+Popular crops are cotton, Bajra, wheat, and groundnut.

-Javkhede was awarded 'Adarsh gaon' (Ideal village) on national level by a trust headed by noted social activist Anna Hazare for work on irrigation and water conservation.
+Javkhede was awarded 'Adarsh gaon' (ideal village) on the national level by a trust headed by noted social activist Anna Hazare for work on irrigation and water conservation.

 Javkhede is famous for 'Gaadipeeth of Dutta' (a Hindu God).
 The biggest festival of this village is 'Datta Jayanti'.
-On this Day a religious procession is held in the village.
-A lot of Devotees come to pray on this occasion.
+On this day a religious procession is held in the village.
+Many devotees come to pray on this occasion.